nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * One or more `STUDENT_NAME` prefixes must be provided.
 Multiple `STUDENT_NAME` will assign the exam to multiple students.
 * `GRADE` and `WEIGHTAGE` are optional.
 * The format of `GRADE` should be `grade/ACTUAL_SCORE/TOTAL_SCORE`
-* `GRADE` can only be saved if the exam is in the past.
+* `GRADE` can only be saved if the exam is already completed.
-* `WEIGHTAGE` should be entered as a percentage out of 100 (without the % symbol).
+* `WEIGHTAGE` should be entered as a percentage out of 100 (with/without the % symbol).

 Examples:
 * `new-exam name/John Doe exam/Math MYE start/2023-05-21 12:00 end/2023-05-21 14:00`